 The library is open to College members 24/7, 365 days a year.
 Visitors should contact the Librarian for an appointment during office hours.

-The Main Library is reserved for quiet study, and has 16 study spaces and some soft seating.
+The Main Library is reserved for quiet study.
 The Small Study Room is designed for group study, and may be booked for up to 3 hours at a time for group work or tutorials.
 There is additional study space (along with computers, a printer and a scanner) in Study Room 1 on the top floor of the O.C.
 Tanner building.

 Demand for study space is high, so we provide crates for students to store books and other study materials in the library while they are not studying there.
 Please check out any Linacre Library books you are storing in your crate.